CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is the Git History log?

-It lets you see into the future
+It tracks all changes made to the repository over a period of time,

 ## Question 13